BenTaylorPublic/screeps/README.md

         bool if the array can have extra on the end (eg "derp" or "derp-uniqueNumber") Optional room name string, if it should be a limited to a specific room Returns an array (and another version of it returns a Flag | null

-New Role - Stocker
-    Just used to stock extensions, spawns, and towers Always have 1 (maybe have more? idk, just 1 single for now) Just move and carry body
-    The creep has a priority queue of things it needs to stock (towers > spawn > extensions, no aging)
-    Remove stocking logic from Laborers
-        Would mean Laborers JUST upgrade/build

 Observers
     Add a "Weakling to crush" for RCL levels 1 and 2